gaehlerm/SoftwareEngineering/README.md

 shopping.create_shopping_list(["apple", "banana"])
 ```

 Now you go shopping without having a shopping list.
-I don't know what the code will do, but it's quite certainly an error.
+In fact, the call of `create_shopping_list` is probably superfluous.
+I don't know what the code will do, but it has quite certainly unintended behavior.

 It is one of the advantages of procedural code that such things are less likely to happen.
 ```Py